Monte Carlo with Determinantal Point Processes: Statement of the results

 Hereafter, we call measures of the form \eqref{Jacobi measure} \emph{Jacobi measures}.
 From a practical point of view, Theorem~\ref{DPPMC Th1} requires knowledge on the measure $\mu$, in particular all its moments should be known, since we need the corresponding orthonormal polynomials.
 This is the case for most applications of Gaussian quadrature, where the reference measure is such that orthonormal polynomials are computable, like Jacobi measures \eqref{Jacobi measure} for instance.
+When the moments of $\mu$ are not known or when $\mu$ is not separable, we propose an importance sampling result in Theorem~\ref{DPPMC Th2}, which shifts most hypotheses onto an instrumental density $q$.
+Note however that Theorem~\ref{DPPMC Th2} still requires that we can evaluate the density $\omega$ of $\mu$ pointwise.